arcadia-io/haven/index.md

 - Automatically hide words, phrases, and related terms that are triggering, negative, harmful, distracting, or unwanted.

+### International Language Support

+- Support non-space-separated languages, such as Chinese, Japanese, and Korean.

 ### Sync Across Devices

 - Your preferences stay with you, seamlessly synced across devices.